Award Recipients

 2040 Comprehensive Regional Plan: A Vision for Northwest Indiana

 The Northwestern Indiana Regional Planning Commission's (NIRPC) 2040 Comprehensive Regional Plan (CRP) represents the first broad planning initiative covering the counties of Lake, Porter, and LaPorte.
 The CRP focuses on a variety of issues including transportation, land use, human and economic resources, and environmental policy objectives.
-The objective is to offer residents more transportation choices, and making the cities more sustainable and livable.
+The objective is to offer residents more transportation choices and make the cities more sustainable and livable.

 New York, New York — 2012